Grantmaking

 De Colores Rapid Response Fund

-De Colores RRF is looking to impact positive, dynamic-shifting opportunities, rather than provide emergency response for humanitarian crises or technical assistance.
-It is designed to make funds available for quick, short-term delivery to hot spots of opportunity for organizing in marginalized urban and rural communities.
+De Colores make funds available for quick, short-term delivery to hot spots of opportunity for organizing in marginalized urban and rural communities.